korlibs-archive/docs-old.korge.org/faq/index.md

 There is a Kanban board at GitHub here where you can see the progress and the current prioritization:
 <https://github.com/orgs/korlibs/projects/1>

-## Contributing
-{:#contributing}

-This is an Opensource project.
-That means that it is **free of charge**, and that you can **see**, **modify** and **suggest changes** to the source code.
-The whole project stack is opensource, so you can contribute to this project itself, the documentation or even the blog.

-Think that this is a huge project that has been initially developed by a single person, and that requires a lot of time.
-So probably it will have some rough edges.
-But you can help to improve it!

-### How can I close a KorGE Game Window programatically?
+## How can I close a KorGE Game Window programatically?
 {:#close_window}

 ```korge
 views.gameWindow.close()
 ```

-### e: Unable to compile C bridges
+## e: Unable to compile C bridges

 ```bash
 sudo apt install libncurses5
 ```

-### e: This declaration is experimental and its usage must be marked with '@kotlin.time.ExperimentalTime'
+## e: This declaration is experimental and its usage must be marked with '@kotlin.time.ExperimentalTime'

 ```
 /build/platforms/native-desktop/bootstrap.kt: (5, 98): This declaration is experimental and its usage must be marked with '@kotlin.time.ExperimentalTime' or '@OptIn(kotlin.time.ExperimentalTime::class)'